howcasperwhat/comment-formula/README.md

 <!-- configs -->

-> [!TIP] ANY QUESTION
+> [!TIP]
-> Feel free to new an issue if you encounter any problem or have any suggestion 👉 [New An Issue](https://github.com/howcasperwhat/comment-formula/issues/new).
+> Feel free to [new an issue](https://github.com/howcasperwhat/comment-formula/issues/new) if you encounter any problem or have any suggestion.